jamesdanielv/thermalcam/README.md

-//this version is rewritten by james villeneuve (jamesdanielv). i am thankful to the MIT code included, and adafruit for the immense time savings they game me for providing functional code. it allowed me to work on efficiency methods. it is working and being tested on arudino ide 1.6.5 updates will be posted first to here https://github.com/jamesdanielv/thermalcam/tree/updates-(possibly-unstable) to allow updates while keeping a stable buid.
+//this version is rewritten by james villeneuve (jamesdanielv). i am thankful to the MIT code included, and adafruit for the immense time savings they game me for providing functional code. it allowed me to work on efficiency methods. it is working and being tested on arudino ide 1.6.5, and ide 1.8.5. if using ide 1.8.5 set spi_optimized_st77xx false, true has display coruption if subpixelcoloroptimized =0 (one pixel ) this does not have an effect on subpixelcoloroptimized if >0 (multipixel writes)

+updates will be posted first to here https://github.com/jamesdanielv/thermalcam/tree/updates-(possibly-unstable) to allow updates while keeping a stable buid.